 All versions of GS/OS & ProDOS 16 Hard Drive Image (Setup with TaifunBoot, you can launch any version of the IIGS operating system from this single volume, now with full ROM 03 compatibility ~13.6meg)

-6. Additionally you can quickly start with a wide range of IIGS software by utilising these hard drive images, which include as much hard drive installable software as possible:
+6. In addition to booting with one of the above system disks, you can quickly start with the widest range of IIGS software in the shortest amount of time by utilising these 32 meg ProDOS disk images, which include as much hard drive installable software as possible:

 Fonts (Huge collection of bitmaps and a large selection of TrueTypes for use with Pointless ~15.1meg)

 Productivity & Visual Creative (both commercial software, shareware and freeware ~14.3meg)

 Utilities & Aural Creative (both commercial & shareware, including many sequenced music files ~15.2meg)